Student Data Protection Statement

 Further details are provided in the Annex.
 If you have concerns or queries about any of these purposes, please contact us at the address given below, or speak to the Bursar.

-We also operate CCTV on our sites, which will capture footage.
-Our CCTV policy is presently being updated.
+We operate CCTV on our sites, which will capture footage.
+Please see our CCTV Policy for further information.
 If you have any questions regarding the College's CCTV please contact the Head Porter firstname.lastname@example.org.

 Please note that if you engage with us for any other purpose (e.g. you work for us, or volunteer for us), there are additional data protection statements that you will be provided with for those other purposes, usually at the first point of engagement.